 Bill Welz joined Gallo & Robinson in 2018, after six years serving the Office of Governor Dannel P. Malloy.
 During that time, he served in a variety of positions, starting as the Executive Aide to the General Counsel, moving up to Senior Associate for Policy and Government Affairs and finally to Director of Policy.
 With his significant experience navigating the legislative process, he became a problem solver for the administration.
 He guided gubernatorial appointees through the confirmation process, moved the governor's priorities through the legislature and advised state agencies on policy positions and relations with the legislature.

 His dedication to the political process is deeply rooted in the Quiet Corner where he proudly served on both of Governor Malloy's campaigns and as Field Director for Congressman Joe Courtney's re-election in 2012.
+He also assisted SEIU1199 on a campaign to unionize home care workers.
 He currently serves as a member of the Judicial Selection Commission as 2nd Congressional District appointee of the Governor.

-Bill is a graduate of Eastern Connecticut State University and currently resides in Willington with his wife, Allison, his daughter, Eliza, his son, Grant, and his four-legged friend, Jax.
+Bill is a graduate of Eastern Connecticut State University and currently resides in Mansfield with his wife, Allison, his daughter, Eliza, his son, Grant, and his four-legged friend, Jax.

 Don Branson joined Gallo & Robinson, LLC (formerly Betty Gallo & Co.) in 2003 and is the Director of IT Services.
 Don holds a Masters degree in Sociology from Minnesota State University-Mankato and has more than 20-years of experience working in a wide variety of roles in Information Technology.
 He works with client organizations to help them effectively utilize information technology to meet their goals.
 This includes managing the grassroots contacts databases and on-line legislative action centers as well as being the systems administrator for a variety of offices, consulting on website design and development, and technology planning for organizations.